sf-master/record-replay-documentation/docs/tcpa-disclosure.md

 consent-confirmation-tcpa-disclosure
 ```

-This class will be used to extract and display the TCPA on the **certificate details page** in a popup after applying any required formatting (in the case of HTML).
+This class will be used to extract and display the TCPA on the **certificate details page** in a pop-up after applying any required formatting (in the case of HTML).

 ---